younix/lchat/README.md

 line chat
 =========

-lchat (line chat) is a line oriented front end for for ii-like chat programs.
+lchat (line chat) is a line oriented front end for ii-like chat programs.
 It handles the input from keyboard and output file in parallel.
-Thus, you are able to type new messages while new chat lines arriving.
+Thus, you are able to type messages while new chat lines are arriving.
 Its main focus is on usability and simplicity.

 ![lchat](/lchat.png)